 S. Adam Brasel

-associate professor - marketing department
+associate professor and chairperson - marketing department

 Ph.D., Stanford University